UFC 189: Reported payout

 ^ Jeremy Stephens was fined 20 percent of his purse ($8,000) for failing to make the required weight for his fight with Dennis Bermudez.
 That money was issued to Bermudez, an NSAC official confirmed.

 Records set

 The event's weigh-ins took place before a record crowd estimated at 11,500.

 The event had a $7,200,000 gate, which broke the record for a mixed martial arts event in the United States.
 The final attendance for the event was 16,019, a record for Nevada, which had hosted 91 prior UFC events.

-Lawler vs. MacDonald
+Lawler vs. MacDonald II

-Robbie Lawler vs. Rory MacDonald was named 2015's Fight of the Year by Sherdog and MMA Fighting.
+The rematch between Robbie Lawler and Rory MacDonald for the welterweight championship was named 2015's Fight of the Year by Sherdog and MMA Fighting.
+The fight was exceptionally brutal - Lawler's lip was deeply lacerated by the end of the fight and MacDonald's nose bled profusely after being broken by the end of the first round, leading him to fight with what has been described as a "crimson mask" of blood.
+At the end of the fourth round, both fighters stared each other down in the middle of the octagon before being ushered back into their corners.
+After being nearly finished at the end of the third round, Lawler landed a clean punch on MacDonald's already-broken nose in the fifth round, causing MacDonald to collapse in pain and winning by TKO.
+Going into the fifth, MacDonald was ahead on all three judge's scorecards, meaning that Lawler likely needed to win by finish.

+The fight was awarded Fight of the Night honors, and met with immediate acclaim.
+MMA journalist Dave Doyle proclaimed it "an instant classic," and speculated that the fight was MMA's equivalent of Arturo Gotti vs. Mickey Ward.
+Within two years, a fan poll conducted by ESPN voted it the best fight in UFC history, narrowly edging out Jones vs. Gustafsson.
 Numerous sources regard it as the greatest fight in the history of the promotion, and it was inducted into the UFC Hall of Fame's Fight wing in 2023.

 Milestones

 This was the first event to feature the UFC's Reebok fight kits, which were announced on December 2, 2014 and officially revealed on June 30, 2015.

 For the main event, the entrance music was performed live.
 Sinéad O'Connor sang "Foggy Dew" for McGregor and Aaron Lewis and his band played "Country Boy" for Mendes.